 This regulation reinforces the requirement for dogs to have their chance in numerical order and under both sides in a Four Judge Trial and at least two Judges under a Three Judge system.
 It is quite proper to send a second round dog behind a first round dog if it is his turn.
 So, for example, towards the end of the first round the right hand Judges may have two first round dogs in line neither of which have had a retrieve and the left hand side still has two first round dogs in line, each needing a second retrieve.
 If one of the right hand dogs runs in it will be eliminated, and if there are no first round dogs left to come into line, the first second round dog which had its first round under the left hand judges will come into line in its place.
-Thereafter, the first retrieve on the right will be given to the remaining first round dog.
-If it picks it, the next retrieve on the right goes to the second round dog, after which it will go out of line and the next second round dog come in.
+Thereafter, the first retrieve on the right goes to the second round dog, after which it will go out of line and the next second round dog come in.
 If, however, the first round dog fails then the second round dog should be sent behind him.
 It is quite wrong, if the first round dog fails to send one of the first round dogs on the left behind him thereby preventing the second round dog from having his proper chance of an eye wipe in numerical order.